 FMCSA issued MC #999999 in January 2017.
 Due to a system limitation, FMCSA started recycling unused and unissued MC numbers.
-By September 8, 2018, FMCSA will start issuing docket numbers which can eventually grow to 8 digits, starting with MC #1000000.
+The expansion has experienced a few delays, but User Acceptance Testing is scheduled for 9-19-2018 and will include some of the state systems.
+When a final deployment date is determined, we will share it on this site.
 FMCSA is asking that State and industry partners start preparing their downstream systems and data processors to accept MC numbers up to 8 digits in length.
 There will be no change to 6-digit MC numbers that have previously been issued.
 The Registration and Safety Information Office is working with Outreach, FMCSA Field Offices, Trade Organizations, and State and Industry Partners to aggressively market this upcoming change.

 Unified Registration System Launched for New Applicants